Fitzwilliam College Olisa Library: Accessibility Information (3/2019)

 All doors leading into a library room require a College card to be tapped on a sensor near the door to enter.
 The main entrance doors will open automatically when you approach them.

 3. Level access

 There is level access to all floors via a lift: basement (computer rooms, study room and toilets), ground floor (study room and book room), first floor (study room and book room) and second floor (book room).

 In case of evacuation, there is an evacuation chair by the stairs on the second floor, which can transport a non-ambulant person down to the evacuation point in the basement.

 The check out desk is low enough to use from wheelchair height.

 You need to be able to scan your card and set down/ pick up your books from the desk, which has a sensor in it that automatically detects your items.

 Library staff are happy to fetch and check out books for you during their working hours.

 On all floors there are standard height desks, with a mixture of individual study spaces (one table per person with sockets and ethernet ports), study spaces with computers (two per floor, one at either end of the study area), larger tables and adjustable desks (see below).

-In the basement, in both the undergrad and postgrad computer rooms, there are Windows/ Linux computers and Macs on non-height adjustable tables, and one large table without computers with plug sockets and ethernet ports.
+In the basement, the computer room has Windows/ Linux computers and Macs on non-height adjustable tables.

 Library staff are happy to reserve desks for individuals and to put notices on the adjustable desks reserving them for mobility-impaired students more generally (exact wording yet to be decided, input welcome).